-2. Successful completion of the disposition of 62 scattered site public housing single family homes in accordance with Section 18 of the U.S. Housing Act of 1937, 24 CFR part 970 and PIH Notice 2018-04 on the basis that it is in the best interest of the residents and HAGC and consistent with the goals of HAGC to do so.
+2. Successful completion of the disposition of 62 scattered site public housing single family homes in accordance with Section 18 of the U.S. Housing Act of 1937, 24 CFR part 970 and PIH Notice 2018-04 on the basis that it is in the best interest of the residents and HAGC and is consistent with the goals of HAGC.
 Specifically, the units are scattered site units with large distances between the units, lack uniformity of systems, and are unsustainable to operate and maintain.
-HAGC shall act in accordance with the requirements of the Uniform Relocation Act in implementing any disposition of Public Housing to ensure protections for residents.
+HAGC shall act in accordance with the requirements of the Uniform Relocation Act in implementing any disposition of scattered site Public Housing to ensure protections for residents.

 Progress: HAGC requested the County's Consultant to prepare the Part 50 ERR which is a required component of the disposition application.
 Gloucester County is the Responsible Entity and must sign off on the ERR.
-Due to the Covid-19 pandemic and potential housing instability resulting from the disposition plan, HAGC delayed the disposition in 2020 through 2022.
+Due to the Covid-19 pandemic and potential housing instability resulting from the disposition plan, HAGC delayed the disposition from 2020 through 2022.
 HAGC re-engaged in this process with the Resident Advisory Board (RAB) in May 2023.
-Once the RAB approved the disposition of NJ 204-1, a public hearing was advertised and scheduled for 7/12/2023.
-HAGC intends to move forward revising the 2023 Annual Plan to include the disposition of the NJ 204-1 Scattered Site, Single Family Public Housing Program, subject to the Public Hearing.
-HAGC plans to conduct meetings with the NJ204-1 Scattered Site residents to re-engage and inform the residents of HAGC's intent to dissolve the program, how the residents will be assisted with Tenant Protection Vouchers provided they remain in good standing, and any other options available such as homeownership.
+Once the RAB approved the disposition of NJ 204-1, a public hearing was advertised for and conducted on July 12, 2023.
+HAGC revised its 2023 Annual Plan to include the disposition of the NJ 204-1 Scattered Site, Single Family Public Housing Program, subject to the Public Hearing.
+HAGC awarded a contract for appraisal services in June 2024.
+HAGC intends to file the disposition application by December 31, 2024.
+HAGC is conducting meetings with the NJ204-1 Scattered Site residents to re-engage and inform the residents of HAGC's intent to dissolve the program, how the residents will be assisted with Tenant Protection Vouchers provided they remain in good standing, and any other options available such as homeownership.

-Goal Two: Manage the Housing Authority's Section 8 Existing Housing Program in an efficient and effective manner.
+Goal Two: Manage HAGC's Section 8 Program in an efficient and effective manner.

-- 1. HUD shall continue to recognize the Housing Authority as at least a standard performer in accordance with the current Section Eight Management Assessment Program regulations.
-HAGC shall strive to comply with all the following: - Proper selection of applicants from the housing choice voucher waiting list - Sound determination of reasonable rent for each unit leased - Establishment of payment standards within the required range of the HUD fair market rent - Accurate verification of family income - Timely annual reexaminations of family income - Correct calculation of the tenant share of the rent and the housing assistance payment - Maintenance of a current schedule of allowances for tenant utility costs - Ensure units comply with the housing quality standards before families enter into leases and PHAs enter into housing assistance contracts - Timely annual housing quality inspections - Performing of quality control inspections to ensure housing quality - Ensure that landlords and tenants promptly correct housing quality deficiencies - Ensure that all available housing choice vouchers are used - Expand housing choice outside areas of poverty or minority concentration - Enroll families in the family self-sufficiency (FSS) program as required and help FSS families achieve increases in employment income
+- 1. HUD shall continue to recognize HAGC as at least a standard performer in accordance with the current Section Eight Management Assessment Program (SEMAP) regulations.
+HAGC shall strive to comply with all the following: - Proper selection of applicants from the housing choice voucher waiting list - Sound determination of reasonable rent for each unit leased - Establishment of payment standards within the required range of the HUD fair market rent - Accurate verification of family income - Timely annual reexaminations of family income - Correct calculation of the tenant share of the rent and the housing assistance payment - Maintenance of a current schedule of allowances for tenant utility costs - Ensure units comply with the applicable housing quality standards before families enter into leases and HAGC enters into housing assistance contracts - Timely annual housing quality inspections - Performing of quality control inspections to ensure housing quality - Ensure that landlords and tenants promptly correct housing quality deficiencies - Ensure that all available housing choice vouchers are used if sufficient funding - Expand housing choice outside areas of poverty or minority concentration - Enroll families in the Family Self-Sufficiency (FSS) Program as required and help FSS families achieve increases in employment income

-Progress: HAGC was designated as a High Performer for FYE 12/31/22 and therefore exceeded this objective.
-In accordance with applicable CARES Act Waivers adopted by HUD, HAGC did not submit a SEMAP certification to HUD for FYE 12/31/20 or FYE 12/31/21 and retained the prior designation as a High Performer.
+Progress: HAGC was designated as a High Performer for FYE 12/31/23 and therefore exceeded this objective.
 HAGC conducted internal SEMAP testing which revealed compliance with program obligations consistent with the High Performer Designation.
-HAGC places a strong priority on compliance with Federal Regulations governing the Housing Choice Voucher Program and continues to engage in review of HUD publications to access required changes and/or develop program efficiencies to best serve the Section 8 participants and community of Gloucester County.
+HAGC places a strong priority on compliance with federal regulations governing the Housing Choice Voucher Program and continues to engage in review of HUD publications to access required changes and/or develop program efficiencies to best serve the Section 8 participants and community of Gloucester County.